-Figure 1 shows a typical "200-point" selector switch, with an unwired bank assembly attached, in a test stand, used to hold the switch while it is being adjusted or tested.
+Figure 1 shows a typical "200-point" switch (in particular a line finder), with an unwired bank assembly attached, in a test stand, used to hold the switch while it is being adjusted or tested.

 Like all the switches we see in this series, this is a two-motion switch.
 It can move to any of 100 terminals positions arrayed in a curved contact bank in 10 "levels" of 10 terminals each.
 It reaches a certain terminal by first moving its shaft (which carries the contact making "wiper") up in steps to the appropriate level, and then rotating the shaft in steps to the appropriate terminal on that level.